 - Space Adaptation Syndrome: Also known as space sickness, it affects many astronauts in the initial days of their mission.
 Interiors are designed to minimize disorientation.

-- Radiation Exposure: Spacecraft must include shielding and safe zones to protect astronauts from harmful cosmic radiation.
+- Radiation Exposure: Spacecraft must include Shielding and safe zones to protect astronauts from harmful cosmic radiation.

 - Emergency Situations: Interiors must be equipped with safety features and emergency protocols to handle fires, depressurization, and medical emergencies.